bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ### Images

 Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one [lower camel case](http://c2.com/cgi/wiki?LowerCamelCase) string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.
+They should be named in lower case and separated by dashes, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

 **For example:**

-* `refreshBarButtonItem` / `refreshBarButtonItem@2x` and `refreshBarButtonItemSelected` / `refreshBarButtonItemSelected@2x`
+* `refresh-bar-button-item` / `refresh-bar-button-item@2x` and `refresh-bar-button-item-selected` / `refresh-bar-button-item-selected@2x`
-* `articleNavigationBarWhite` / `articleNavigationBarWhite@2x` and `articleNavigationBarBlackSelected` / `articleNavigationBarBlackSelected@2x`.
+* `article-navigation-bar-white` / `article-navigation-bar-white@2x` and `article-navigation-bar-black-selected` / `article-navigation-bar-black-selected@2x`.

-Images should live in `Images.xcassets`.
+Images should live in `Images.xcassets`, they don't need to be grouped in any way.

 ## Property Observing